How to conduct a home security audit

 Consider investing in a security camera or home security system

 • It's important to keep track of who exactly has access to your home.
-If you can't account for all of the spare keys you’ve given out over the years, consider replacing your locks, getting them rekeyed, or investing in a smart lock
+If you can't account for all of the spare keys you’ve given out over the years, consider replacing your locks, getting them rekeyed, or investing in a smart lock.
+You could also use a key safe or lock box to keep spare keys safe.

 • Ensure all family members, including children, are briefed on ways they can do their part in keeping the home safe.